Carol Hill-Evans

 Carol Hill-Evans (born November 21, 1949) is an American politician who has served in the Pennsylvania House of Representatives from the 95th district since 2017.

 Early life and career

 Hill-Evans was born and raised in York, Pennsylvania, and graduated from William Penn High School.
 She earned her Bachelor of Science in business from Penn State York in 2001.
 She was a member of the York City Council from 2008 to 2016, during which time she served terms as city council vice president and city council president.

 Pennsylvania House of Representatives

 Hill-Evans was first elected to the Pennsylvania House of Representatives in 2016, defeating Republican opponent Joel Sears in the general election.
 She ran unopposed in the 2018 general election, and fended off Republican challenger Kacey French in 2020.
+She was again re-elected unopposed in 2022, and is running for re-election in 2024.

 During her tenure in the state legislature, she has served on the house Committee on Ethics, the Education Committee, the Tourism & Recreational Development Committee, the Local Government Committee, and the Veterans Affairs & Emergency Preparedness Committee.